 - 2 1/2 – 3 cups powdered sugar

 - candy sprinkles to decorate (optional)

-To make the frosting: Cream butter in a stand mixer or using your hand mixer for 3 minutes.
+- To make the frosting: Cream the butter and shortening together in a stand mixer or using your hand mixer for 3 minutes.
 Add salt, vanilla then slowly add 2 cups of powdered sugar and beat until smooth.
 Add heavy cream, 1 tablespoon at a time then add the remainder of powdered sugar until desired consistency and taste is reached (you may not need it all) and continue to beat until smooth.